metalcarratt/ministry/ls/Acts/msg52.md

 logical, because it was stirred up by demons. the real ones at threat from pauls preaching were the demons who are behind the idols. paul was part of a great battle between satans kindgom and gods.

+paul had a fourfold burden: for Corinth, Ephesus, Jerusalem and Rome.